• Skip to primary navigation

 Now add the Ginger, Garlic and Pureed Green Chilli if using.
 Stir in.
 Saute for 1 - 2 minutes.

-Add Turmeric, Chilli Powder and flakes, Ground Coriander and Ground Cumin.
-Cook on medium high for 15 - 20 minutes.
+Add Chilli Powder and flakes, Black Pepper, Ground Coriander and Ground Cumin.
+Cook on medium high uncovered for a further 15 - 20 minutes.
 Continue to cook on high, stirring often.

-Add the Fenugreek and Garam Masala and cook for 5 minutes.
+Add the Garam Masala and cook for 5 minutes.

-Garnish with Coriander, ginger slivers and green chilli.
+Garnish with Coriander, julienned ginger and pierced or chopped green chillies.

 Tips for making the best Karahi Chicken